Yesterday’s article on the 2008 pay rates generated a number of questions from readers.

 Other readers questioned the accuracy of the pay tables because of the amount that is displayed for higher graded employees.
 As we note on the pay tables, "Some higher pay grades will have a pay cap."
 Our goal was to provide useful information for our readers as quickly as possible on a topic of interest to a number of readers.
 It is our intent to provide more detailed information on the pay tables after the final decision is made on the 2008 pay raise.

-We hope that readers of the FedSmith site will find the new tables easy to use and helpful in their planning for next year.
 For more information on the structure and location of locality pay areas, check out the OPM website.